The

 games, done in complete innocence, was to have guests each pretend to be a country.
 (You couldn't

-chose Russia though since they never abided by the treaties.)
+chose Russia though since they never abided by treaties.)
 Then the guests would divide into two groups.
-The object was to figure a way to get all the countries (people) in one group to go to war with those of the other group using the treaties that they had signed over the previous 500 years.
+And each person would assume to represent a country.
+The object was to figure a way to get all the countries (people) in one of the groups to go to war with those of the other group using treaties that their supposed country had signed over the previous 500 years.

 rest of the countries in their group.
 The last one he